iantheninja/photo-app/README.md

 - run ```rake db:migrate``` to generate migrations for db
 - start your server. i.e ```rails s```
 - visit your localhost and enjoy!
+- to visit the site on heroku visit [this link](http://stripephoto.herokuapp.com/ "stripe photo")